 Tamil – Pappali

 Health Benefits of Papaya

-Papaya is an excellent source of vitamin C, vitamin A, and a good source of fibre and minerals like potassium.
-It is also a rich source of anti-oxidants like carotenes and flavonoids.
-The papaya has remarkable health benefits and has been know for its medicinal properties since ancient times.
+Papaya is an excellent source of vitamin C, and vitamin A, and a good source of fibre and minerals like potassium.
+It is also a rich source of antioxidants like carotenes and flavonoids.
+The papaya has remarkable health benefits and has been known for its medicinal properties since ancient times.
 It helps in digestion and is one of the most easily digested food.
-It helps build immunity, is an excellent tonic and is energy giving.
-Research into papaya have started confirming what the ancient cultures told us.
+It helps build immunity, is an excellent tonic, and is energy-giving.
+Research into papaya has started confirming what the ancient cultures told us.